-By maintaining low humidity and moderate temperature (20–40°C), the drying process can be expedited up to 5%-10% in order to reduce the risk of mold while maintaining the terpenes constiuents of the inflorescence.
-Over extended aging time, decarboxylation converts the phytocannabinoid acids, and terpenes isomerize to create more complex polyterpenes with unique tastes and aromas.
+By maintaining low humidity and moderate temperature (20–40°C), the drying process can be expedited up to 5%-10% in order to reduce the risk of mold while maintaining the terpenes constituents of the inflorescence.
+Overextended aging time, decarboxylation converts the phytocannabinoid acids, and terpenes isomerize to create more complex polyterpenes with unique tastes and aromas.

-To facilitate manufacture, the bulk plant material needs to be processed to acceptable particle size and consistency.
+To facilitate manufacture, the bulk plant material needs to be processed to acceptable particle sizes and consistency.

 Analytical characterization and stability testing